Tag Archive for: portrait

 What are the most common requests from students?

-More seriously, these are mainly questions about how our studies are organized and proposals for changes that require discussion with the school administration and teachers.
+On a more serious note, these are mainly questions about how our studies are organized and proposals for changes that require discussion with the school administration and teachers.

 Student representatives serve as a channel for students to make their voices heard, and this is a theme that runs through many of the messages.